During the lease term in Shenandoah

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental property.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Shenandoah.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you put a renter in your investment in Shenandoah
+- Before you move a tenant into your investment in Shenandoah

 - Collections and evictions